Skip to content

 Shuxian Chen, MA, PhD

-• Shuxian has finished her doctoral degree at the CHOICE Institute.
-She conducted a systematic review and developed a decision-analystic model to evaluate the cost-effectiveness analysis of current and future testosterone replacement therapy for treatment of hypogonadism.
+• Dr. Shuxian Chen earned her doctoral degree in Health Economics & Outcomes Research at The CHOICE Institute in 2020 and has been working as a machine learning engineer for Meta.
+For the WRF fellowship, she conducted a systematic review and developed a decision-analystic model to evaluate the cost-effectiveness analysis of current and future testosterone replacement therapy for treatment of hypogonadism.
 This work was in collaboration with Dr. Bhagwat Prasad from the department of Pharmaceutics at the University of Washington.

 Tori Dayer, PharmD